-THE DSM-5 DIAGNOSTIC CRITERIA FOR OBSESSIVE-COMPULSIVE-DISORDER
+THE DSM-5-TR DIAGNOSTIC CRITERIA FOR OBSESSIVE-COMPULSIVE-DISORDER

 A. Presence of obsessions, compulsions, or both: